aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 }
 ```

-If you have noticed, this schema is a bit different from our *ToDoItem* data model.
+As you may notice, this schema is a bit different from our *ToDoItem* data model.
 Remember that we have defined our *ToDoItem* class in */app/classes/item.class.ts*.
 When you check this file, you will see that we have a *title* property instead of *name*, and we have an additional *status* property for *TodoItem*.

 Luckily, when working with AWS AppSync, updating a schema (and thus updating your whole backend data infrastructure!) is very easy.